 In 2018, Telesca joined an international research team of anthropologists, legal scholars, and climate scientists to execute the large-scale, cross-disciplinary project, “Mare Nullius?
 Sea Level Rise and Maritime Sovereignties in the Pacific—An Expanded Anthropology of Climate Change,” funded by the Research Council of Norway’s TOPPFORSK Programme for Scientific Excellence.
 In this capacity, she follows the development of ocean governance as it relates to UN Sustainable Development Goal #14 (Life below Water) and to a treaty now in formation dedicated in name to marine biodiversity in areas beyond national jurisdiction (BBNJ).

 In 2017, Telesca won the Positive Impact Award for Leadership in Sustainability Education at the Pratt Institute.
-There she teaches courses on environmental justice, the human-animal relationship, and the ocean as a site of critical inquiry, among others.
-In the classroom she encourages students to push through the anxiety wrought by ecological destruction, not to deny or erase it but to confront directly our predicament for healing to occur.
-What worlds can we imagine and install that would neutralize the forces separating people from each other and from the biomes shared with other animate beings?
+There she teaches courses on environmental justice, the human-animal relationship, and the ocean as a site of political economy, among others.
+In the classroom she encourages students to push through the anxiety wrought by ecological destruction, not to deny or erase it but to confront directly our predicament for healing ever to occur.
+What worlds can we imagine—and install—that would neutralize the forces separating people from each other and from the biomes shared with other animate beings?
 The goal is to discover, to reclaim, to love, to respect, to become curious about, to care for all sorts of life on our planetary home.

 Jen lives in New York City.
 You can find her on long walks, kayaking, cultivating plants, following the seemingly impossible feats of the beautiful game, and learning how to better multispecies relate.
 Her activity on social media is thin and spotty.
-Better to reach her directly through the contact form on this website.
+Better to reach her directly at jtelesca[at]pratt.edu.